majoc/project1SABD/README.md

 docker pull apache/nifi

 ```
-Finally in order to run the spark cluster you need to run the following command, which creates the images of the spark master and of the workers
+Finally in order to start the spark cluster you first need to run the following command, which creates the images of the spark master and  workers, building relative dockerfiles.

 ```
 cd projectDirectoryPath/docker/docker-spark/docker-spark-cluster-master